10 of our best Christmas shopping hacks

 11. Add an extra gift to the cart

 Our bonus hack may not help you save, but it could make your life richer.
 Sadly, thousands of kids will go without receiving a gift this Christmas, simply because their families can’t afford it.
-This year, Financial Spectrum is participating in The Smith Family’s Christmas Toy and Book Appeal to help bring a smile to disadvantaged Aussie kids.
+Every year, Financial Spectrum participates in The Smith Family’s Christmas Toy and Book Appeal to help bring a smile to disadvantaged Aussie kids.
 We hope our contribution will help these kids to gain the skills and knowledge to build a better future.
-If you visit our office before 12 December, you’re welcome to drop in a gift for us to donate on your behalf too.
-All donations are tax-deductible.